ajvondrak/xand/README.md

 So why are there 128 addresses instead of 256?
 Couldn't the `c` above be 8 bits long, thus telling the `xand` to branch to one of 2<sup>8</sup> = 256 addresses?

 In principle, yes.
 But just in case we don't want our simulator to run forever, the CPU has a built-in *halting condition*.
 If the CPU is ever told to read a negative address, it will halt execution.
-To that end, the CPU interprets memory contents as *signed* bytes - numbers between -128 and +127 inclusive.
+To that end, the CPU interprets memory contents as *signed* bytes: numbers between -128 and +127 inclusive.
 (For once, the JVM's decision to treat bytes as a signed data type comes in handy!)
 Since negative addresses halt execution, we effectively halve our addressable space (i.e., effectively using 7 of 8 bits, since one of them indicates the sign).

 Furthermore, the CPU is doing arithmetic.
 Just two operations (subtraction and comparison), but arithmetic all the same.
 It needs some concept of a negative value, since `xand` has to test whether the result of a subtraction is less than or equal to zero.
 Again, in principle you might cleverly detect [arithmetic underflow](https://en.wikipedia.org/wiki/Arithmetic_underflow) or whatnot and squeeze out that 8th bit.
 But between the halting condition, negative values providing useful semantics, and just general ease of implementation, it's simpler to go with a 7-bit address space.